hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

 ```
 ./bin/fabric-cli asset exchange-all --network1=network1 --network2=network2 --secret=secrettext --timeout-duration=100 bob:bond01:a04:alice:token1:100
 ```
-- Repeat the step 3 to observe the change in the ownership of assets as a result of the `asset echange` exercise.
+- Repeat the step 3 to observe the change in the ownership of assets as a result of the `asset exchange` exercise.

 5. The same asset exchange experiment in the above step, can be carried out by manually triggering below commands in serial order (with the help of `fabric-cli asset exchange-step` CLI commands):
   ```